FawryPay/iOS-Fawrypay-Anonymous-sample/README.md

 - **fawryLaunchModelObject.** ** skipReceipt ** ** = ** ** false**

 3. Calling Mode:
-  A. Payment Mode: Call launchAnonymousSDK from the shared instance of FrameworkHelper and the payment screen will launch.
+  a.
+Payment Mode: Call launchAnonymousSDK from the shared instance of FrameworkHelper and the payment screen will launch.

 <img src="./Docs/7.png" width="900">